Smithsonian National Museum of Natural History

 In the Beginning

 Today we take for granted that we live among diverse communities of animals that feed on each other.
-Our ecosystems are structured by feeding relationships like killer whales eating seals, which eat squid, which feed on krill.
+Our ecosystems are structured by feeding relationships like orcas eating seals, which eat squid, which feed on krill.
 These and other animals require oxygen to extract energy from their food.
 But that’s not how life on Earth used to be.

 With an environment devoid of oxygen and high in methane, for much of its history Earth would not have been a welcoming place for animals.
 The earliest life forms we know of were microscopic organisms (microbes) that left signals of their presence in rocks about 3.7 billion years old.
 The signals consisted of a type of carbon molecule that is produced by living things.